ivanbgd/stock-trading-cli-with-async-streams/README.md

     - [actix](https://crates.io/crates/actix) might support this feature through the use of [Recipient](https://docs.rs/actix/latest/actix/struct.Recipient.html);
       also [see here](https://actix.rs/docs/actix/address#recipient).
+        - We tried to do this, to no avail.
+Perhaps we are missing something, or perhaps Actix doesn't allow actors to be both a publisher and a subscriber at the same time, which is what we need.
     - [xactor](https://crates.io/crates/xactor) does support the feature, but at the time of this writing, it hadn't been updated in about three years.
 Also, `actix` is far more popular.
         - Still, a `xactor` implementation with three different Actors and with publish/subscribe model can be found in